-We are pleased to present the Company's Compensation Discussion & Analysis ("CD&A") with respect to the compensation paid to our Named Executive Officers in respect of 2022.
-This section will help you understand our compensation philosophy, practices and approach to executive compensation, both in 2022 and for the current year.
+We are pleased to present the Company's Compensation Discussion & Analysis ("CD&A") with respect to the compensation paid to our Named Executive Officers ("NEOs") in respect of 2023.
+This section will help you understand our compensation philosophy, practices and approach to executive compensation, both in 2023 and for the current year.

 Since 2016, the Board of Directors has annually offered Shareholders an advisory vote on executive compensation.
 Although we are continually reviewing and refining our compensation program design, we specifically consider the outcome of such advisory votes in determining whether and when further improvements could be made to certain elements of our compensation program design and disclosure.
-The results of each prior advisory vote have been carefully considered, as will the results from our 2023 Meeting.
+The results of each prior advisory vote have been carefully considered, as will the results from our 2024 Meeting.

 The most recent and significant improvements made to our medium and long term compensation programs were implemented in 2017.
-At that time: we implemented a "Performance Share Unit Plan" (the "PSU Plan"); we re-aligned the weighting of medium and long term compensation such that more emphasis is now placed on PSUs than on stock options; we amended our stock option plan to include a "double trigger" applicable to NEOs; we re-aligned the weightings assigned to metrics used to calculate our short term incentives for NEOs; and we implemented a cap on the annual aggregate payments calculated pursuant to our Annual Bonus Plan and PSU Plan.
-These improvements to medium and long term executive compensation were adopted to increase the emphasis on performance-based vesting, and to reinforce the link between pay and performance for our key executives.
+At that time: we implemented a "Performance Share Unit Plan" (the "PSU Plan"); we re-aligned the weighting of medium and long term compensation such that more emphasis is now placed on PSUs than on stock options; we amended our stock option plan to include a "double trigger" applicable to NEOs; we re-aligned the weightings assigned to metrics used to calculate our short term incentives for NEOs; and we implemented separate caps on the annual aggregate payments calculated pursuant to our Annual Bonus Plan ("ABP") and our PSU Plan as described below.
+These improvements to medium and long term executive compensation were adopted to increase the emphasis on performance-based vesting, to reinforce the link between pay and performance for our key executives, and to avoid aberrational results.
 We are pleased that Shareholders responded positively to those improvements and as a result, the changes have remained in place since implementation in 2017.

-Since 2016, the Compensation Committee has placed a fixed cap on the total amount of any payout under the Annual Bonus Plan at 3 percent of Adjusted EBITDA.
-A fixed cap on the total amount of any payout under the PSU Plan has been set at 2 percent of Adjusted EBITDA of the final year of each award.
-The first PSUs awarded pursuant to the PSU Plan matured on December 31, 2019.
+Since 2016, the Compensation Committee has placed a fixed cap on the total amount of any payout under the Annual Bonus Plan at three percent of Adjusted EBITDA.
+A fixed cap on the total amount of any payout under the PSU Plan has been set at two percent of Adjusted EBITDA of the final year of each award.